 - Unopinionated — Directus does not impose any self-proclaimed "best practices".
 It lets you decide how your data is modeled, managed, and accessed.

 There are several properties within the Directus ecosystem, below is a brief overview.

 This is the "engine" of Directus, providing a dynamic API for any MySQL database.
-It is bundled in the Directus Suite but it can also be installed as a standalone framework.
+It is bundled in the Directus Suite.
 The codebase is written primarily in PHP and uses Zend-DB for database abstraction.